Library Competition

 What’s it all about?

-We’re inviting all current University of Surrey students to take part in our inaugural Library Next Chapter Challenge.
-This is your opportunity to share a bold, creative idea that could make a real difference to how the Library supports students.
+We invited all current University of Surrey students to take part in our inaugural Library Next Chapter Challenge to share a bold, creative idea that could make a real difference to how the Library supports students.

 What's in it for you?